 Posted: March 17, 2021

-Fine shredded wood mulch is available to residents from March through October.
+Fine shredded wood mulch is available to residents.
 You may help yourself to it (free) at the recycling center on Sussex Turnpike or place an order for delivery to your residence.

 There is a delivery charge of $100.00 per truckload.
 Each load is approximately 6-8 cubic yards.